 February is National Cancer Prevention Month, which is a great reminder to put your health first.
 Fortunately, the majority of known cancer causes are avoidable and related to lifestyle.
 While eating right, exercising regularly and avoiding tobacco products may constitute your first line of defense, recent research has uncovered a number of small, surprising ways to minimize your cancer risk every day.
 Not only can these five tips help prevent cancer, they can improve your energy levels and overall well-being in the process.

-- Dont forget your hat – or your sunscreen.
 Though melanoma can appear anywhere on the body, it’s more common in areas that are exposed to direct sunlight.
-Researchers from the University of North Carolina at Chapel Hill have found that people with melanomas on their scalp or neck die at almost twice the rate of people with skin cancer on other areas of their body.
+Researchers from the University of North Carolina at Chapel Hill have found that people with melanomas on their scalp or neck die at almost twice the rate of people with skin cancer in other areas of their body.
 Hats and sunscreen can protect your head and neck from overexposure to UV rays.